 - Application, including

-- Pre-screening Materials: required for Composition and Theory
+- Scores & Documents: required for Composition, Jazz Writing and Theory

 - Personal statement

-Applicants are responsible for complete applications.
+Applicants are responsible for submitting complete applications.
 Applications that are incomplete cannot be processed.
 Application fees are non-refundable, and application materials will not be returned.
 The Eastman School of Music reserves the right to rescind admission to any applicant whose file documentation is found to be insufficient and/or incomplete.

 Click the links above for complete information about each requirement.